svvchen/nervxious/about.md

 title: About
 permalink: /about/
 ---
-I want to become a better writer.

-Nervxious is a way for me to light a fire under my ass by exposing this goal to the public.
+As nervous and anxious as I am about exposing my writing, here it is.

-Please do read some of the things I write!
-I appreciate you stopping by.
+Please read some of the things I've!
+I really appreciate you stopping by.